wozhub/midi-ripper/README.md

 - [x] Recording test to check input volume
 - [ ] Check for silence before the recording
 - [ ] Crop silence at the end of the recording
+- [ ] Samples name format in config
+- [ ] Record out folder in config